Bad Idea Right?: Critical reception

 "Bad Idea Right?" received positive reviews from music critics.
-Pitchfork named the song as the "Best New Track".
+On August 11, 2023, Pitchfork named the song as the "Best New Track".
 Zoladz described "Bad Idea Right?" as one of Rodrigo's "spunkiest, funniest and most irresistible singles yet".
-Billboards Jason Lipshutz ranked the song as the fifth-best track on Guts and believed it sounded fresher with repeated listens as he better understood the gradations of her vocal performance, and Sputnikmusics Sowing thought it was finer in the context of Guts than upon its release as a single.
+Billboards Jason Lipshutz ranked the song as the fifth-best track on Guts and believed it sounded fresher with repeated listens as he better understood the gradations of her vocal performance.
+Sputnikmusic's Sowing thought it was more effective in the context of Guts than upon its release as a single.
 Alex Berry of Clash enjoyed how it contrasted the ballads on Guts and believed it proved Rodrigo's versatility, establishing her distinctive style.

 Critics described "Bad Idea Right?" as a departure from the serious and balladic nature of "Vampire".
 (Note: These included Pitchforks Shaad D'Souza, Exclaim!s Kaelen Bell, American Songwriters Alex Hopper, Peoples Ilana Kaplan, and Consequences Jo Vito.)
 Punch Liwanag of the Manila Bulletin praised the energetic and up-tempo production of "Bad Idea Right?" as a welcome change from the piano-driven ballads that had famed Rodrigo.
-Reviewers thought the song was youthful like her previous music but lyrically reflected college-oriented themes rather than high school.
-Some believed its lyrics were funny and successfully made the idea of Rodrigo rekindling with her ex sound appealing.
+Reviewers thought the song was youthful like her previous music but lyrically reflected themes more oriented to college than high school.
+Some believed its lyrics were funny and successfully made the idea of Rodrigo reconnecting with her ex sound appealing.
 Writing for Vulture, Craig Jenkins thought "Bad Idea Right?" signified Rodrigo's ability to create songs deeply grounded in her personal experiences that still resonate universally.
-Lines from the song were included on GQs list of the album's standout and "gutsiest" lyrics and Nylons list of its most impeccable lyrics.
+Lines from the song were included on GQs list of the album's standout and "gutsiest" lyrics and Nylons list of its impeccable lyrics.

 Others praised Rodrigo's performance on "Bad Idea Right?".
-Pitchforks Shaad D'Souza called it one of the year's standout pop performances and Rodrigo a great performer, noting that her strong commitment to playing a character made the song succeed, a sentiment also echoed by the Los Angeles Timess Mikael Wood.
+Pitchforks Shaad D'Souza called it one of the year's standout pop performances and Rodrigo a great performer; he noted that her strong commitment to playing a character made the song succeed, which was echoed by the Los Angeles Timess Mikael Wood.
 The Line of Best Fits Matthew Kim thought her impassive delivery of the line "fuck it, it's fine" amplified and complemented the album's diverse spectrum of emotions, while Zoladz thought it was done with precise comedic timing.
 Mark Richardson of The Wall Street Journal and Wood believed "Bad Idea Right?" benefited from her background as an actress, with the latter stating it displayed "pitch-perfect line readings that shift between comic registers on a dime — from naturalistic to screwball, faux-earnest to deadpan".